leekelleher/umbraco-contentment/docs/data-sources/data-source--enum.md

 | Name        | Provides a custom name for the Enum value (default: field name)   | string  |
 | Value       | Specifies a custom value for the Enum value (default: field value)| string  |

-The provided text has been proofread and revised for clarity and accuracy.